imteekay/machine-learning-research/books/machine-learning-system-design/README.md

     - Random Scatter: Good Fit, ensure fairness
     - U-Shape or Curve: Non-linearity.
 The model is too simple (underfitting)
     - Funnel Shape (Widening): Heteroscedasticity.
 The model's error increases as the input values get larger

+## Training Pipeline

+ML training is about data preparation, modeling, and building artifacts in a reproducible way

+- Data fetching: downloading the data from the sources and making it available for the subsequent steps
+- Preprocessing: set of actions performed to prepare the data for model training
+- Model training: takes preprocessed data and produces a trained model
+- Model evaluation and testing: answer the question 'how good is the model?'
+- Postprocessing: set of actions performed to prepare the model for deployment
+- Report generation: validation/test metrics, error analysis
+- Artifact packaging: packaging the model and other artifacts into a format that can be easily deployed to production